-Activity Description Number / frequency / timeline Planned D(ii) Actual 3 point contact awareness sessions Awareness/training sessions that target log haulers and supervisors that focus on safety performance, key indicators, factors and best practices for log hauling safety.
-In addition to, the frequency and factors contributing to slips trips and falls and actions they can take to reduce the potential for such events 2/N/A/fail 2016 Click here to enter text.
-3 point contact data collection Observe 3 point contact prior to and after awareness session to determine impact/change in behaviour.
-1/2/fall/ 2016 1
+D (i) Therefore, we will undertake the following activities: Activity Description Number / frequency / timeline retivity Bescription Planned D(ii) Actual 3 point contact awareness sessions Awareness/training sessions that target log haulers and supervisors that focus on safety performance, key indicators, factors and best practices for log hauling safety.
+In addition to, the frequency and factors contributing to slips trips and falls and actions they can take to reduce the potential for such events 2/N/A/fall 2016 3 No interest from industry 3 point contact data collection Observe 3 point contact prior to and after awareness session to determine impact/change in behaviour.
+1/2/fall/ 2016 3 See above